TheJessieKirk/jam_fallout_3/JXP44Magnum/JXP44Magnum Readme.txt

            Retail Version, 32-bit Windows:
              C:\Program Files\Bethesda Softworks\Fallout 3\Data

-    3. If you use Mothership Zeta (Zeta), extract the file “JXP44MagnumZetaCP.esp” to your PC's Fallout 3 Data directory so that the mods work together correctly.
+    3. Additionally, if you have Mothership Zeta (Zeta), extract the file “JXP44MagnumZetaCP.esp” to your PC's Fallout 3 Data directory.

-    3. Optionally, extract the files “JXP44Magnum Readme.txt” and
+    4. Optionally, extract the files “JXP44Magnum Readme.txt” and
        “JXP44Magnum License.txt” to your PC's Fallout 3 Data directory to retain them for future reference.

-    4. Launch Fallout 3.
+    5. Launch Fallout 3.
 When the Launcher window appears, select Data Files.
        The Fallout 3 Data Files window will appear containing a list of files.
-       Click/tap the checkbox next to “JXP44Magnum.esm”, as well as “JXP44MagnumZetaCP.esp” if you used it, to enable them, then click/tap the OK button.
+       Click/tap the checkbox next to “JXP44Magnum.esm” and/or
+       “JXP44MagnumZetaCP.esp” if you used it, to enable it/them, then click/tap the OK button.
 The mod is now installed.

                                 3. GAME CHANGES

     This mod adds the .44 Magnum (without scope) to the game.
-Previously, only the Mysterious Stranger had one, and Paulson a modified one in Mothership Zeta.

-    A .44 Magnum also appears in one of the G.O.A.T questions, and its associated loading screen.
+Previously, only the Mysterious Stranger had one, and Paulson a modified one in Mothership Zeta, and a .44 Magnum also appears in one of the G.O.A.T questions, and its associated loading screen.

-    Containers that spawn with a random Scoped .44 Magnum have an equal chance of having a regular .44 Magnum instead.
+    Containers and some NPCs that spawn with a random Scoped .44 Magnum have an equal chance of having a regular .44 Magnum instead.

     The .44 Magnum doesn't appear anywhere in the world; it will only appear as a random item.